Troubleshooting in Managed Service for Kubernetes

 If the versions of your Managed Service for Kubernetes cluster and node groups are not on the list of current Kubernetes versions, upgrade them.

-Get a list of CoreDNS pods and their statuses:
+Get the list of CoreDNS pods and their statuses:

 kubectl get pods -n kube-system -l k8s-app=kube-dns -o wide

-Make sure all the pods have the Running
+Make sure all pods have the Running status.

-Make sure the cluster has enough CPU resources available
+Make sure your cluster has enough CPU resources available

-and select Managed Service for Kubernetes. - Click the name of the Managed Service for Kubernetes cluster you need and select the Nodes manager tab.
+and select Managed Service for Kubernetes. - Click the name of the Managed Service for Kubernetes cluster you need and select the Node manager tab.

 - Go to the Nodes tab and click the name of any Managed Service for Kubernetes node.